wilbrord2/Building-an-Episode-Viewer/README.md

 ## About The Project

- This page offers an in-depth look at the 'Rick and Morty' TV series, featuring essential details in the header section, such as the show's writers, premiere dates, and other key information.
-Below, you’ll find a comprehensive list of episodes organized by season.
-The page also includes interactive filters, allowing you to easily search for episodes by their names, season, or episode number, providing a user-friendly experience for navigating through the series' extensive catalog and it is responsive across all the platform.
+ This page provides a detailed exploration of the Rick and Morty TV series.
+At the top, you'll find key information, including the show's writers, premiere dates, and other essential details.

+Below, episodes are organized by season in a structured and easy-to-navigate format.
+Interactive filters allow you to search for episodes by name, season, or episode number, ensuring a seamless browsing experience.

+Additionally, clicking on an episode reveals more in-depth details about it.
+The page is fully responsive, offering an optimal viewing experience across all platforms.

 ##### ⚠️ Some filters are mocked like name and season I am not calling the Api
 ##### ⚠️ Because the Api returns 20 items per page on mobile screen we have to scroll a long list